ercole-io/ercole-docs/docs/ercole-agents.md

 * `AgentUser`: It's the username used by agent to be authenticated by ercole-dataservice.
 * `AgentPassword`: It's the password used by agent to be authenticated by ercole-dataservice.
 * `Period`: It's the number of hour between different runs.
-            This value is also used in Ercole back-end.
-After this threshold a NO_DATA alert is thrown by the FreshnessCheckJob.
+            This value is also used in Ercole back-end: after this threshold a NO_DATA alert is thrown by the FreshnessCheckJob.
 * `EnableServerValidation`: True if ercole-agent must validate ercole-dataservice https certificate.
 * `ForcePwshVersion`: Use a specific version of powershell.
 Used only on windows.
 * `ParallelizeRequests`: True if ercole-agent must run the fetchers in parallel.
 Otherwise false.